QubesOS/qubes-posts/2016-11-30-qubes-commercialization.md

 In an attempt to keep the open source development of Qubes going, we've teamed up with [Open Collective][oc], which makes it easier to donate to the Qubes project.
 Now, in addition to our [Bitcoin fund][btc], we can also accept donations via credit card.
-ITL will not benefit from of any of the money donated through Open Collective.
+ITL will not benefit from any of the money donated through Open Collective.
 Instead, the funds will be paid directly to individual developers who have been hired to work on the open source edition of Qubes.
 With the help of our community, we hope eventually to build a nonprofit